gamelab/particle-pack-1-plugin/README.md

 - First Release ready for Kiwi.js version 1.0.0

-## Description:
+## Description

 The Cartoon Particle Pack plugin comes with a bunch of preconfigured particle effects to add to your game.
 Explosions, fire, gasleaks, poison and punch-up particles are all included.

 This plugin requires the ParticlesGL plugin, which is included with the pack.
-If you have any problems then feel free to contact us via the http://www.kiwijs.org/help
+If you have any problems then feel free to contact us via http://www.kiwijs.org/help

 ## Dependencies

 - Kiwi.js version 1.1.0 or greater
-- ParticlesGL version 1.1.1 or greater
+- ParticlesGL version 1.1.2 or greater

-## How to Include:
+## How to Include

 Copy the files you need:
 - Create a folder called `plugins` in your project folder.